Welcome to today's edition of the Rush 24-7 podcast.

 I am not a braggart, and I don't run around and say that.

-Um, you know, they've stuck with this program through thick and thin.
+You know, they've stuck with this program through thick and thin.

-Uh we've put these people that have supported this program through a roller coaster ride now and then, and they haven't wavered.
+We've put these people that have supported this program through a roller coaster ride now and then, and they haven't wavered.

-Yeah, they have and when we first started, you know, yeah, when the audience numbers were great, but of course this program was tagged as controversial, and there were people uh uh that there were opposed to this program's success, and they were attacking the stations and all that, but and they they weathered all the storms.
+And when we first started, you know, yeah, well, the audience numbers were great, but of course this program was tagged as controversial, and there were people that were opposed to this program's success, and they were attacking the stations and all that.

-So I don't want to go through the entire speech here uh because I frankly don't remember all I said.
+So I don't want to go through the entire speech here because I frankly don't remember all I said.

-I I went up there and winged it.
+I went up there and winged it.

 I'm a huge Johnny Cash fan.

-I used to play Johnny Cash Records when I was a DJ in the 60s back in in my hometown when I started.
+I used to play Johnny Cash Records when I was a DJ in the 60s back in my hometown when I started.

 My favorite Johnny Cash, that's a toss-up between Ring of Fire and Folsom Prison Blues.

-So I got this movie, uh, just came out on DVD, so I was going to either watch it or watch the news.
+So I got this movie, just came out on DVD, so I was going to either watch it or watch the news.

-And I figured, well, I'm working tomorrow, so and I may have to comment on the news this afternoon of my speech.
+And I figured, well, I'm working tomorrow, so I may have to comment on the news this afternoon of my speech.

-And there was so much going on yesterday.
+So I watched the news, and there was so much going on yesterday.

 It's one of those days you just knew that the left was going to take liberties with my absence.